Wednesday, May 22, 2024

 Advantages to choosing your student early:

 • By committing to host early, we can read through the bios and find the perfect student for your family.
-Additionally, you are able to get to know your student(s) even before they arrive via email and social media.
+Additionally, you can get to know your student(s) even before they arrive via email and social media.
 When you go to the airport to pick them up in August, it will be like meeting a distant relative or an old friend!

 • Once you complete the vetting process and choose your student, their job has just begun!